Marcel Riffard: Vélo-Torpille

-In 1913 Berthet covered one kilometre in 1 minute 04 seconds at the Parc des Princes stadium in the Vélo-Torpille.
-Later at the Vélodrome d'Hiver he reduced his time to 1 minute 02 seconds, setting a new Union Cycliste Internationale (UCI) record.
-The UCI refuses to recognize the feat because the bike has Riffard's fairing.
+In 1913 Berthet covered one kilometre in 1 minute 04 seconds in the Vélo-Torpille at the Parc des Princes stadium.
+Later, at the Vélodrome d'Hiver, he reduced his time to 1 minute 02 seconds, setting a new Union Cycliste Internationale (UCI) record.
+The UCI refused to recognize the feat because of Riffard's fairing.

 Vélodyne

-Riffard helped design another fairing-covered bicycle called the Vélodyne that was a project of just Riffard and Berthet.
+Working just with Berthet, Riffard helped design another fairing-covered bicycle called the Vélodyne.

-This cycle had a reversed front fork holding a wheel smaller than the rear.
-The metal frame was made of aluminum, while the fairing was of spruce and magnolia wood covered in canvas.
+This cycle had a reversed front fork, and front wheel smaller than the rear.
+The frame was made of aluminum, while the fairing was of spruce and magnolia wood covered in canvas.
 Total weight was 15 kg.
 The fairing, which extended almost to the ground, opened on the side to admit the rider.
-Fabrication was done by the Caudron Aircraft Company.
+It was built by the Caudron Aircraft Company.

 On 9 September 1933, Berthet covered 48.6 km in one hour at the Parc des Princes, beating the standing record.
 Two months later Berthet took the Vélodyne out on the l'Autodrome de Linas-Montlhéry and increased his distance to 49.992 km for the hour.
 Neither of these forays were recognized by the UCI.

 Automobiles

-Riffard contributed to the designs of several automobiles, including at least one production sports car, several endurance racers, and some land speed record attempt cars.
+Riffard designed aerodynamic bodywork for several automobiles, including at least one production sports car, several endurance racers, and some land speed record attempt cars.